cladam/choreo/docs/backend-terminal.md

 This ensures the news anchor (the main thread) is never stuck waiting and can remain responsive, checking for new messages from the reporter whenever it needs to.

+The `TerminalBackend` is also responsible for handling actions associated with the `System` actor.
+These are general-purpose actions that are not tied to a specific domain like filesystem or web interactions.
+This includes actions like logging messages (`System log "..."`), pausing execution (`System pause 1s`), and generating variables ( `System uuid as MY_ID`).